 How we are funded

 Africa Check runs on a financial year from the end of June.
-A full financial report showing revenue and expenditure for its first full year of operation will be posted here.
+An independently-audited financial report showing revenue and expenditure for our first full year of operation, June 2012 to June 2013, will be posted here once completed.

 The AFP Foundation is the non-profit media development arm of the international news agency AFP.
-It was set up in 2007 to provide training, join efforts to raise media standards and support press freedom in developing and transitional countries.
+The Foundation was set up in 2007 to provide training, join efforts to raise media standards and support press freedom in developing and transitional countries.

 AFP Foundation deputy director Peter Cunliffe-Jones devised the Africa Check project.
 The Foundation seconded him to run the project free of charge to the project.